Francis Newbery (publisher): Life

-Born on 6 July 1743, he was son of John Newbery the publisher, of St. Paul's Churchyard; alone of his brothers he survived his father.
-After schooling at Ramsgate and Hoddesdon, Hertfordshire, he entered Merchant Taylors' School in 1758, and matriculated at Trinity College, Oxford, on 1 April 1762.
-Four years afterwards he migrated to Sidney Sussex College, Cambridge, but he took no degree in either university.
+Born on 6 July 1743, he was the son of John Newbery, the publisher of St. Paul's Churchyard; alone of his brothers, he survived his father.
+After schooling at Ramsgate and Hoddesdon, Hertfordshire, he entered Merchant Taylors' School in 1758 and matriculated at Trinity College, Oxford, on 1 April 1762.
+Four years afterward he migrated to Sidney Sussex College, Cambridge, but he took no degree from either university.

-On the death of his father, in 1767, Newbery abandoned plans of a professional career, on the advice of his father's friends Samuel Johnson and Robert James.
+On the death of his father in 1767, Newbery abandoned plans of a professional career on the advice of his father's friends Samuel Johnson and Robert James.
 He went into the business his father had created, both publishing and selling patent medicines.
-In 1779 he transferred the patent-medicine part of the business to the northeast corner of St. Paul's Churchyard, leaving the book publishing at the old spot.
-The firm was subsequently known as Newbery & Harris, for the partner John Harris (1756–1846); in 1865 it became Messrs.
+In 1779, he transferred the patent-medicine part of the business to the northeast corner of St. Paul's Churchyard, leaving the book publishing at the old spot.
+The firm was subsequently known as Newbery & Harris, for the partner John Harris (1756–1846); in 1865, it became Messrs.
 Griffiths & Farran.

-Newbery in 1791 purchased Heathfield Park, the estate of Lord Heathfield in Sussex.
+Newbery, in 1791, purchased Heathfield Park, the estate of Lord Heathfield in Sussex.
 He died on 17 July 1818, aged 75.

 Works

 Oliver Goldsmith died after overdosing on "James's fever powder", the patent of which belonged to Newbery.
-He published a statement on the case, to defend the reputation of his medicine.
+He published a statement on the case to defend the reputation of his medicine.

 Newbery made translations from classical authors, particularly Horace.
 They are in the work Donum Amicis: Verses on various occasions by F. N., printed by Thomas Davidson, Whitefriars, 1815.

-Verse written by Newbery was set to music, by William Crotch and others.
+Verse written by Newbery was set to music by William Crotch and others.
 John Wall Callcott, a good friend, set as a glee Hail all the dear delights of home, a poem by Newbery.

 Family

-Newbery married Mary, daughter of Robert Raikes.
+Newbery married Mary, sister of Robert Raikes.